-In our fourth year of the SB2 Town Meeting, we are trying to provide additional information to assist voters in making decisions about the many municipal challenges facing the Town.
+In our fourth year of the SB2 Town Meeting, we are trying to provide additional information to assist voters in making informed decisions about the many municipal challenges facing the Town.
 The Official Warrant remains one document.
 It is reviewed and discussed at the Deliberative Session.
 Following any changes at that session, a final format of the questions is created, called the Official Ballot.
-Also in follow-up to Deliberative Session, this VOTER GUIDE has been created with final warrant article language.
+Following Deliberative Session, a VOTER GUIDE will be prepared to include any changes from Deliberative Session, and will include all of the material to be voted on at the polls March 13, 2012.